ByteBandit-100/weather-app-using-javascript/README.md

     ```javascript
     const apiKey = "51******************b";
     ```
-    If this key is inactive, you can get your own free API key from [OpenWeatherMap](https://home.openweathermap.org/users/sign_up) and replace it.
+   you can get your own free API key from [OpenWeatherMap](https://home.openweathermap.org/users/sign_up) and replace it.

 4.  **Open in Browser:**
     Simply open the `index.html` file in your web browser to start using the application.